 Parent to Parent of Georgia:

 Provides services to children and youth with disabilities and their families.
-Services include an on-line data base of various resources locally, educational trainings for parents and parent support program.
+Services include an online database of various resources locally, educational training for parents and parent support programs.

 Special Needs Database: http://p2pga.org/index.php/database